tango-controls/rfc/9/README.md

 * Sequence DataType SHALL provide an interface to determine number of its elements.
 * Sequence DataType SHALL provide an interface to index its elements.

-#### Encoded data type
+#### Structures

-Value of the DevEncoded type are binary data with application and context specific meaning.
+Value of the DevEncoded type is a structure to carry binary data with application and context specific meaning.

 * Name of DevEncoded type SHALL be as follows:
 ```abnf